gandis0713/jipu/README.md

-# Simple Skinned Character Animation (SSCA)
+# Vulkan Test

-Simple Skinned Character Animation (SSCA) was started to study mesh animation and implement it on vulkan.
+Valkan test was started to study vulkan.

 ## Requirement

 - TODO

 ## How to build

 - TODO